StuartSul/MARG-Python-Study-2020-Assignments/README.md

-#MARG Python Study Assignments
+# MARG Python Study Assignments

-Assignments & answers used at Seoul National University Music and Audio Research Group (MARG) Python Study.
+Assignments and their answers used at Seoul National University Music and Audio Research Group (MARG) Python study.
 Winter 2020.

 © 2020 Hyoung Uk Sul